pokt-network/pocket-core/doc/specs/architecture.md

 ### **Custom Indexer**

-Since LevelDB comparators order lexicongraphically, the implementation uses ELEN to encode numbers to ensure alphanumerical ordering at insertion time. [https://www.zanopha.com/docs/elen.pdf](https://www.zanopha.com/docs/elen.pdf) Since the keys are sorted alphanumerically from the start, we don't have to:
+Since LevelDB comparators order lexicographically, the implementation uses ELEN to encode numbers to ensure alphanumerical ordering at insertion time. [https://www.zanopha.com/docs/elen.pdf](https://www.zanopha.com/docs/elen.pdf) Since the keys are sorted alphanumerically from the start, we don't have to: